SPINAL CORD INJURY & SSD BENEFITS

 Spinal cord injury can be caused by infections or diseases.
 Unlike spinal cord injuries that are the result of accidents, these spinal cord injuries are often related to various medical conditions.
 Here are some examples:

-• This is an inflammation of the spinal cord that can be caused by infections, immune system disorders, or other unknown factors.
+- This is inflammation of the spinal cord that can be caused by infections, immune system disorders, or other unknown factors.
 It often leads to damage across the width of the spinal cord, which affects sensory and motor function.

 It’s important to note that the outcomes vary widely in spinal cord injury caused by infections or disease.
 Treatment usually involves curing the underlying infection or disease in order to promote recovery.